 “In times like this, safeguarding your business information should be your top priority.”

 Leaking or losing important and sensitive business information can seriously harm your business.
 Ensure a strong focus on maintaining your networks and monitoring all inbound and outbound activities to reduce the risk of breaches.
 Train your staff on password hygiene and utilising multi-factor authentication, as this is the easiest avenue for compromise by hackers.
-Having an emotionally overwhelmed workforce will also create many new points of vulnerabilities for malicious actors to exploit.
+Having an emotionally overwhelmed workforce will also create many new points of vulnerability for malicious actors to exploit.
 So make sure to communicate your security concerns with staff and enforce safe policies for remotely connecting to your organisation’s network.

 “Staff remotely connecting to cloud applications and networks are left exposed